catamphetamine/anychan/CORS-PROXY-AWS-NGINX.md

 # domains to retrieve certificate.
 # AWS domains are rejected by letsEncrypt.
 # One can use something like `dot.tk` for a temporary free domain.
-domains = www.example.tk # change to the cors proxy host name
+domains = example.tk # change to the cors proxy host name

 # increase key size
 rsa-key-size = 4096